 Supervisor Anderson as their “Legislator of the Year” in 2010.

-After being sworn in as the State Supervisor from California’s thirty-sixth Senate District, representing over 1,000,000 constituents, Supervisor Anderson affirmed his commitment to making government work for those he represents.
+After being sworn in as the State Senator from California’s thirty-sixth Senate District, representing over 1,000,000 constituents, Supervisor Anderson affirmed his commitment to making government work for those he represents.
 In 2011, for his efforts to protect small businesses during the great recession, Supervisor Anderson was named the “California State Senate Legislator of the Year” by the California Small Business Association and California Small Business Roundtable.

 In 2012, as Vice-Chair of the Senate Public Safety Committee, Supervisor Anderson continued his work to protect crime victims by authoring Senate Bill 1371, which passed both the Senate and Assembly unanimously and was signed into law by Governor Brown.
 SB 1371 closed a loophole in existing law that allowed convicted criminals to avoid restitution to the victims of their crimes.

 Anderson was recognized by American Veterans (AMVETS) with their Legislator of the Year award for his work toward improving veterans’ lives in California.